 This is why the Limbic Chair

-We designed the Limbic Chair to allow you to sit like you are weightless, using touch and movement in a way that makes you feel light, free, and happy.
+We designed the Limbic Chair based on our knowledge of medicine and neuroscience in order to allow you be in an effortless state of weightlessness, using touch and movement in a way that makes you feel light, free, and happy.
 We call these movements ‘incentivized movements.‘

 The incentivized movements create sensations, activating the limbic system of our brain, which translates body inputs like touch and movement, into emotions and mental states.
 It is also responsible for memory and learning processes, and motivation.
 This is the reason why being able to focus, learning, and movement are connected.